Authentication

 - Personal connection: can only be assigned to a resource the connection owner could access directly

-- Dynamic / resolve at call time: skips static-owner checks because Archestra resolves credentials per caller at execution time
+- Resolve at call time: skips static-owner checks because Archestra resolves credentials per caller at execution time

 This means a team-shared connection is governed by the team it is shared with, not by the individual who originally installed it.
 Personal connections still follow the connection owner's access boundary.